The Last Pharaoh of Egypt: A Fictional Account of Cleopatra's Final Hours as Told by Her Handmaiden

 In the end, I am but a handmaiden who must do as she is told and in the end Cleopatra VII - the last ruling Ptolemy, the last Pharaoh - escaped doing as she was told, once again.

-The Enigma of Cleopatra Created Books and Movies
+The Magnetism and Enigma of Cleopatra - Inspiration of Books and Movies

 Cleopatra's magnetism has lasted over two thousand years and shows no signs of abating.
 She has captured the interests of historians and writers over the ages.
 One of Shakespeare's most famous tragedies is about the star crossed love that is said by some to have existed between her and Marc Antony.